shniss/Pinterest-Scraper-Public/backend/README.md

 - **Redis** - Message broker and caching
 - **OpenAI GPT-4o-Mini Vision** - Relatively low-cost high performance image validation with simple integration through OpenAI API

+###Spec Deviations
+- **Pin Collection Model** status includes not only "approved" and "disqualified" but "pending" for the period between an image being scraped and being evaluated

 ### Service Architecture
 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐